java8/DevoxxUK2014/streamsqueries/README.md

 6. Print all transactions’ values from the traders living in Cambridge.
 7. What's the highest value in all the transactions?
 8. Find the transaction with the smallest value
+9. Group all Traders by City
+10. Create a Map<String, Integer> that maps each Trader's name with its highest Transaction value
+11. Create a Map<String, Integer> that maps each Trader's name with the sum of all its Transactions’ values
+12. Create a Map<Integer, Integer> that maps each year with the highest transaction value of that year
+13. What's the transaction with highest value? (using Collectors.maxBy)